nrwl/nx/docs/shared/react-tutorial/2-nx-graph.md

 ![Our Workspace Requirements](/shared/react-tutorial/requirements-diagram.png)
 {% /side-by-side %}

-{% callout type="note" title="More Than Just A Picture" %}
+You can confirm that your grpah now matches your required structure.
-The Nx Graph is more than just a visualization!

-Nx provides exceptional tooling to optimize your task-running based and even automate your CI based on this graph.
-We'll see this in detail in: [4: Workspace Optimization](/react-tutorial/4-workspace-optimization).
+The Nx Graph is more than just a visualization - Nx provides tooling to optimize your task-running and even automate your CI based on this graph.
+This will be covered in more detail in: [4: Workspace Optimization](/react-tutorial/4-workspace-optimization).
-{% /callout %}

 ## What's Next